Paul Garner (comedian): Personal life

-Paul is married to Kate Hodges, and they have a son named Harry.
+Paul is married to Kate Hodges, the couple have a son.

 Radio

-Garner started out in radio working with Jo Bunting (now producer of Have I Got News For You) and Chris Morris (The Day Today, Brass Eye) at BBC Radio Cambridgeshire.
+Garner started out in radio, working with Jo Bunting who has worked as a producer of Have I Got News For You and Chris Morris (The Day Today, Brass Eye) at BBC Radio Cambridgeshire.

 Garner then contributed to Chris Morris's weekend radio show at GLR in London before their now infamous stint at BBC Radio 1 in the mid-1990s.
 It was on this show that Garner made his airport tannoy recordings that have since become an internet phenomenon.
 He would go to Heathrow and get the tannoy announcer to page passengers whose names were essentially rude phrases written phonetically and disguised as foreign names.
 For example, "Markollig Jezvahted & Levdaroem Dabahzted" sounded like the announcer was saying "My colleague just farted and left the room the bastard".
 As well as "Mister Farken Buss", which sounded like "missed the fucking bus".

 Also in the mid-1990s, Garner hosted his own comedy and unsigned music show on the Chiltern Radio network whilst continuing to write for and appear on various shows at BBC Radio 1 including The Zoë Ball Breakfast Show and The Mark Tonderai Show.
 Garner also devised, wrote and played all the parts in the spoof Australian soap 'Strewth Street' which featured every week on The Kevin Greening Show.

 The 11 O'Clock Show

-Garner made the transition to television in the multi-award winning satirical series Brass Eye, which he wrote for and appeared in.
+Garner made the transition to television in the multi-award-winning satirical series Brass Eye, which he wrote for and appeared in.
 He was then invited to take part in a new topical late night comedy show for Channel 4 called The 11 O'Clock Show.
 It was here that Garner worked alongside the likes of Ricky Gervais, Sacha Baron Cohen, Mackenzie Crook, Daisy Donovan and Iain Lee.

 Whilst making The 11 O'Clock Show, Garner also started to collaborate with Paul Kaye on the final stages of the Dennis Pennis era.
 Along with Ant Hines, Garner and Kaye then wrote and developed a series of scripts for Channel 4 on which they collaborated with Ricky Gervais, Matt Lucas, Simon Pegg and Nick Frost.

 After The 11 O'Clock Show, Garner went on to write for and/or appear in such shows as Da Ali G Show, Bo Selecta, The Harry Enfield Show, The Priory, High Spirits with Shirley Ghostman and My New Best Friend.
 He has also written extensively for comedian Jimmy Carr.